-Join AdventureWomen in 2021 in Uzbekistan and Kyrgyzstan for a deep exploration of the Silk Road.
+Join AdventureWomen in Uzbekistan and Kyrgyzstan for a deep exploration of the Silk Road.
 Evocative and timeless, the fabled Silk Road cities weave together a tapestry of cultures and civilizations.
 Answer the call of your inner adventure woman explorer and wander in awe among architectural marvels that speak of conquest and untold prosperity.
 Thread together the details of daily life in fragrant bakeries and high-energy bazaars, in folk art workshops and village teahouses.
-Forge special connections with the local people – embroidery artists and fashion designers, archaeologists and chefs, each offering a silken strand tied to millennia of precious traditions.
+Forge special connections with the local people – embroidery artists and fashion designers, archaeologists, and chefs, each offering a silken strand tied to millennia of precious traditions.

 Set out for an immersive two-week adventure through the fascinating collage of Central Asia.
 From legendary Tashkent and Samarkand in Uzbekistan to historic Bishkek and the spectacular Chon-Kemin Valley in Kyrgyzstan, journey to the fabled cities that once bustled with caravans seeking respite along the world’s most famous trade route, the Silk Road.
 Throughout your Central Asia journey, your expert guide offers in-depth insight into its rich history and unique cultural lore.
 You are also accompanied by an AdventureWomen Ambassador, committed to helping make your experience a fun and personally rewarding adventure and cheering you on as you reach beyond your comfort zone to take on new challenges in your own unique way!